• ABOUT

 As an affiliate, Answearable earns from qualifying purchases at NO cost to you.
 Learn More.

-If you landed on this page through Google search, then I can only assume that these two conditions apply to you: First, you think you’re short and fat, and second, you wanna look taller and slimmer when dressing up.
+If you landed on this page through Google search, then I can only assume that these two conditions apply to you: First, you think you’re short and fat, and second, you want to look taller and slimmer when dressing up.
 If both of these apply to you, then this guide is for you.
 Otherwise, it’s time to click away as this article will probably only offend you.

 Note: This post wasn’t written to make the women who aren’t tall and slim feel less attractive.
 Instead, this post was written to answer a specific question that plenty of women around the world ask.
 And that question is: How to Dress When You’re Short and Fat.
 Pure and simple.
 So here it is, a guide with no holds barred.